Home > Blogs > Selective Licensing Explained: Essential Guide for UK Landlords

 Q1: What is Selective Licensing, and why is it required?

-A: Selective Licensing is a local council scheme aimed at improving property standards, ensuring tenant safety, and tackling issues like overcrowding and poor living conditions.
-It requires landlords to obtain a permit to rent out residential properties in designated areas, ensuring all properties meet essential safety and maintenance requirements.
+Selective licensing is a local council scheme aimed at improving property standards and tenant safety.
+It requires landlords to obtain a permit to rent out residential properties in designated areas.

 Rate this post